-Forensic Clinical Psychologist ; Neuropsychology and Expert Witness in Rhode Island, Massachusetts, and 43 PsyPact States
+Clinical Psychologist providing forensic evaluations and independent medical examinations; Neuropsychological Testing and Expert Witness in Rhode Island, Massachusetts, and 43 PsyPact States

 Moonlight Psychological Services Provides Comprehensive Forensic Psychological Evaluation and Expert Testimony

-Dr. Ted Green at Moonlight Psychological Services provides independent, litigation‑ready forensic neuropsychological evaluations, IMEs, and expert witness services across Rhode Island, Massachusetts, and 43 PsyPact states.
+Dr. Ted Green at Moonlight Psychological Services provides independent, litigation‑ready forensic evaluations with neuropsychological and psychological testing, IMEs, and expert witness services across Rhode Island, Massachusetts, and 43 PsyPact states.

 Evaluations integrate comprehensive record review, standardized neuropsychological testing, collateral data, and transparent methodology.
 Reports emphasize scientific rigor, clear reasoning, and neutral, defensible conclusions suitable for attorneys, insurers, and courts.

-Dr. Green is a licensed clinical psychologist with expertise in neuropsychology; 14 years of experience conducting comprehensive neuropsychological and psychological evaluations.
+Dr. Green is a licensed clinical psychologist with expertise in neuropsychological and psychological testing and evaluation; 14 years of experience conducting comprehensive neuropsychological and psychological evaluations.
 He is licensed in Massachusetts, Rhode Island, and PSYPACT states.

 Dr. Green trained at multiple VA Medical Centers and participated in weekly clinical meetings at the National Center for PTSD in White River Junction, Vermont, establishing deep expertise in PTSD, trauma‑related disorders, and veterans’ disability evaluations.